 Ideally, people with cancer are educated about the potential side effects of treatment before they begin their therapy, some of which are potentially permanent.
 But until you’ve gone through it, until you really know what it feels like to have unrelenting fatigue, it’s hard to fathom.

 The best part of my job is having the privelege of hearing my patients’ stories.
 Learning about the details of their lives, what they do every day in their work, adventures they had when they were young, about their families, their deepest fears and joys, is what makes my job as an Oncology Nurse Practitioner great.
 Your stories enrich my work and life.

 Let’s face it - women are engaged health and wellness consumers because they know the benefits of keeping themselves and their loved ones well.
 Women are the carers in our society, the center of the family, and the people in our lives who know how to get things done and make us feel safe.
 Breast cancer is the most common malignancy affecting these women in the United States.
 So I don’t know about you, but I’m going to do everything I can to take care of them, as best I can.

 I love the idea of cancer patients bouncing back into shape like the super heroes they are, hairless Elasticmen and women expertly lassoing the ultimate villain with magic IV tubing, compelling their tumor to tell the truth.

 I’m featuring fatigue in The Pink October Series because it’s such a pervasive issue for breast cancer survivors; approximately 30 percent of breast cancer survivors experience moderate to severe fatigue after completion of initial treatment.
 Persistent fatigue in breast cancer survivors has been shown to persist up to ten years post diagnosis.
 It goes without saying - but it must be said - the negative impact of this fatigue on your quality of life can be severe.

-Login to The Survivor Fatigue Solution here:
+Login to your Account here: